Goopy Gyne Bagha Byne

 The pair travel to Shundi, where a benevolent king appoints them court musicians.
-However, the king of Halla (the long lost twin brother of the king of Shundi, both played by (Santosh Dutta), is planning to attack Shundi, after being poisoned by his chief minister (Jahor Roy) with the help of a magic potion that makes him evil.
-He is aided by a senile sorcerer (Harindranath Chattopadhyay), who has created the evil potion.
+However, the king of Halla (the long lost twin brother of Shundi's king), is planning to attack Shundi, after being poisoned by his prime minister with the help of a magic potion that makes him evil.
+He is aided by a senile sorcerer, who has created the evil potion.

 Goopy and Bagha travel to Halla in an attempt to prevent the attack, but are captured instead.
-They also lose the power of their slippers when captured and hence cannot escape the jail by magic, but manage to do so by luring the famished gatekeeper (Nripati Chatterjee) with delicious foods.
+They also lose the power of their slippers when captured and hence cannot escape the jail by magic, but manage to do so by luring the famished gatekeeper with delicious foods.
 They arrive singing and drumming when the soldiers are about to launch their attack, rendering the army motionless.
 Next, they wish for unlimited food and sweets, which rain from the sky on the starving soldiers who forget the battle and settle for filling their bellies.
 Not only this, their singing takes off the evil effects of the potion given to the King of Halla, who drops the idea of capturing Shundi, and reunites happily with his brother.
 For averting the war, the two kings of Shundi and Halla respectively marry their daughters to Goopy and Bagha.